RUTILEA/SDTest/README.md

 - Activate the virtual environment as your OS:
     - On Mac/Linux: `source venv/bin/activate`
     - On Windows: `call venv\scripts\activate.bat`
-- `pip install -r requirements/base.txt` installs the required libraries (most notably, fbs and PyQt5).
+- `pip install -r requirements/base.txt -U` installs the required libraries (most notably, fbs and PyQt5).
 If this produces errors, try `pip install wheel` first and try again.
-- `pip install -r requirements/(YOUR-OS).txt` installs the additional required libraries for your operating system.
+- `pip install -r requirements/(YOUR-OS).txt -U` installs the additional required libraries for your operating system.
 Replace "(YOUR-OS)" in the command to any of `windows`, `mac` or `linux` before execution.

 ### Run the app
-- `src\build.py run` executes the app and you can debug it on console
+- `python src\build.py run` executes the app and you can debug it on console

 ### Create an UI file (.ui)